AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

 XtendWeb Cluster Requirements:
 --------------------------------
+.. note:: using CloudLinux will be counter productive on XtendWeb Cluster as cloudLinux is trying to solve server stability problem by limiting resources useable by a user
+          XtendWeb on the other hand tries to achieve stability by using a fan-out infrastructure which is what an enterprise user would need.

 It is recommended that you setup XtendWeb cluster on CentOS7 with latest cPanel (v64 as of writing this).
 XtendWeb cluster needs atleast 2 servers.

 It is highly recommended that the servers be on different geographic regions ( eg: master in US , slave in UK ) and use different providers.